 Review by JoshB

-There are actually 2 Speed-Bot toys in the Go-Bot line - a small racecar, and this dragster.
+There are actually 2 Speed-Bot toys in the Go-Bot line - a small racecar,

 The design of this toy is just awesome.
 Smooth lines, chunky proportions,